Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 5.md

 ## Trade and Marketplace

-BRN Metaverse offers players the opportunity to use NFTs they acquire within the game's universe to strengthen their characters and sell the acquired NFTs on their NFT Marketplace.
-Rather than relying on existing blockchain products, BRN Metaverse has developed its own ecosystem that is more advanced and up-to-date.
-To prepare for the expected EVT trend in the future, the marketplace was created specifically for this ecosystem, rather than relying on existing NFT marketplaces.
+BRN Metaverse offers players the chance to strengthen their characters and sell their acquired items in-game or on the website, using the items they have obtained in the game universe.

-In the BRN Metaverse universe, players can participate in events to earn various rewards, which can then be converted into NFTs.
-By participating in events, you can earn Activity tokens that can be converted into NFT Tickets at the Actiswap NPC located in the Main Arena.
-Once you have enough Tickets, you can also convert them into NFTs.
-The game uses a Play to Win system, rather than Pay to Win.
-You can also obtain products by participating in events within the game that you can purchase on the marketplace.
+In the BRN Metaverse, players can take part in events to earn various rewards, which can then be exchanged for items.
+By participating in events, you can convert event tokens into ERA Tickets at the Actiswap NPC in the Main Arena.
+Once you have enough Tickets, you can exchange them for items.
+The game uses a Play to Win system instead of Pay to Win.
+Additionally, you can also obtain items by participating in in-game events that are available for purchase from the store.

-It is important to note that the goal of BRN Metaverse is to turn your time spent within the game into income.
+It's worth mentioning that the objective of BRN Metaverse is to turn the time you spend in the game into income.

 ## Real-World Value of Earnings